flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   will not be accepted.

-- **Submissions incompatible or restricted by Flatpak sandbox**: Certain types of applications, such as evelopment tools and IDEs with a broad scope, are generally not well-suited for Flatpak due to inherent sandboxing limitations and severely degrade the user experience.
+- **Submissions incompatible or restricted by Flatpak sandbox**: Certain types of applications, such as development tools and IDEs with a broad scope, are generally not well-suited for Flatpak due to inherent sandboxing limitations and severely degrade the user experience.
 Unless these applications are being officially submitted by the upstream